0xzer/matchmaker/README.md

 package matchmakerexploring

 import (
-	"github.com/0xzero/matchmaker"
-	"github.com/0xzero/matchmaker/debug"
+	"github.com/0xzer/matchmaker"
+	"github.com/0xzer/matchmaker/debug"
 )

 var client *matchmaker.Client
 func main() {
     // nil for new device
 	// alternatively pass an empty instance of zerolog.Logger{} to disable logging client = matchmaker.NewClient(nil, debug.NewLogger(), nil)
 	client.SetEventHandler(evHandler)

 	smsSent, err := client.Authenticator.SendSMS("someNumber...")
 	if err != nil {
 		client.Logger.Fatal().Err(err).Msg("Failed to send sms")
 	}
     client.Logger.Info().Any("data", smsSent).Msg("Sent sms")
-    // there is a possibility for this to not return the loginresult, that is if the device is not recognized and needs email validation aswell. verifiedOTP, err2 := client.Authenticator.VerifyOTP("OTP...")
-    if err2 != nil {
+	verifiedOTP, err2 := client.Authenticator.VerifyOTP("OTP...") // there is a possibility for this to not return the loginresult, that is if the device is not recognized and needs email validation aswell. if err2 != nil {
 		client.Logger.Fatal().Err(err2).Msg("Failed to verify OTP")
 	}
     client.Logger.Info().Any("data", verifiedOTP).Msg("Verified OTP")

     socketErr := client.Connect()
 	if socketErr != nil {
 		client.Logger.Fatal().Err(socketErr).Msg("Failed to connect to socket")
 	}
 }

 func evHandler(rawEvt interface{}) {